Gagan2004/Reddit_Persona_Analyzer/README.md

     ```

 3.  **Create the Environment File**
-    Create a file named `.env` in the root of the project directory and add your API keys. **Do not share this file publicly.**
+    Create a file named `.env` in the root of the project directory and add your API keys.

     ```env
     # .env file